josefmonje/html-css-and-basic-bootstrap/README.md

 After reading, you're expected to be able to:

 * Understand soure codes of webpages
-* Create and modify HTML, CSS and JS to a certain extent
+* Create and modify HTML and CSS to a certain extent
 * Find solutions on your own

 You can reach me at [@josefmonje](https://twitter.com/josefmonje) for any questions, suggestions or donations ;)